Yancy de Ocampo: Talk 'N Text Phone Pals

 Fedex dealt him to the Talk 'N Text Phone Pals in a series of moves that made Talk 'N Text one of the teams to beat that season.
 In both conferences, they made it to the Finals, where they lost.

 Air 21 Express

-A month after the 2005 draft, just before the start of the 2005-06 season, De Ocampo was traded back to the Express for the first pick in that year's draft, Jay Washington.
+A month after the 2005 draft, just before the start of the 2005–06 season, De Ocampo was traded back to the Express for the first pick in that year's draft, Jay Washington.

 Return to Talk 'N Text

-In the 06-07 season, De Ocampo was reacquired by Talk 'N Text in a trade.
-He scored his career-high of 26 points that season.
+In the 06–07 season, De Ocampo was reacquired by Talk 'N Text in a trade.
+He scored a season-high of 26 points.
 He would also go on to be named to the Mythical Second Team that season.

 In the following seasons, he was able to win titles alongside his brother.
+He also had a career-high 33 points in a loss to Air21 during the 07–08 season.

 Barangay Ginebra Kings

 In the offseason of the 2010 Fiesta Conference, he was sent back to Air21.
 Five days later, Air21 traded him to Ginebra in exchange for Rich Alvarez and Doug Kramer.